godotengine/godot-docs/classes/class_control.rst

 :ref:`GrowDirection<enum_Control_GrowDirection>` **GROW_DIRECTION_END** = ``1``

-The control will grow to the right or bottom to make up if its minimum size is changed to be greater than its current size on the respective axis.
+The control will grow/shrink to the right or bottom if its size is changed to be larger/smaller than its current size on the respective axis.

 .. _class_Control_constant_GROW_DIRECTION_BOTH: